OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-138.md

 ## Psalm 138:2

 > I will bow in reverence toward Your sacred temple
-> And express gratitude to Your name for Your mercy and Your truth;
+> And give thanks to Your name for Your mercy and Your truth;
 > For You have magnified Your word in accordance with all Your name.

 ## Psalm 138:3

-> On the day I called, You responded to me;
+> On the day I called, You heard me;
 > You infused my soul with courage and strength.

 ---

 ## Psalm 138:4

-> All the kings of the earth shall express gratitude to You, Lord,
+> All the kings of the earth shall give thanks to You, Lord,
 > When they have heard the words spoken by Your mouth.

 ## Psalm 138:5